 The included DVDs are Ultimate Energy, Train and Tone, Turn and Burn, and Maximum Results workouts.
 They cover various spin workouts.

-In case you’ve never been to a spin class before, the exercises on them are quite educational, motivational, and entertaining.
+If you’ve never been to a spin class before, the exercises on them are quite educational, motivational, and entertaining.
 They generate the atmosphere of a real spin class, and will considerably help with your results.

 L7 Assembly and Maintenance